lmc-eu/code-quality-tools/CONTRIBUTING.md

 ## Commit messages

 All commits you make should adhere to our commit guidelines.
 We use [conventional commits][conventional-commits] strategy with our [slight modification of used keywords][lmc-conventional-commits].
-This is later used during release phase to determine how to bump the packages' version numbers based on commit history. 🚀
+This is later used during release phase to determine how to bump the packages version numbers based on commit history. 🚀

 ## Code style